Healthy Homes Assessment Hawkes Bay

 Draught Stopping Hawkes Bay

-If a draught is perceived as a result of gaps or holes the area needs to be closed.
+If a draught is felt from unreasonable gaps or holes that it requirements to be closed.

 What are the most unreasonable gaps or holes?

-Get the complete information regarding the Healthy Homes draught stopping requirements.
+Find the complete specifications for the Healthy Homes draught stopping requirements.

 draught stopping building inspections